How to configure Dynamic DNS on 3G/4G Wireless Router TL-MR3420 (new logo)?

 Note: TL-MR3420_V5 is used for demonstration in this article.

 1. Visit http://tplinkwifi.net, and log in with the password you set for the router.
-For details, please refer to How to log in to the web-based interface of Wi-Fi Routers (new logo)?
+For details, please refer to How do I log into the web-based Utility (Management Page) of TP-Link wireless router?